Aditya-Jambale/Calc-Native-app/README.md

-# React Native Calculator
+# NativeScript Calculator

-A simple React Native calculator app that performs basic arithmetic operations with a clean and user-friendly design.
+A simple NativeScript calculator app that performs basic arithmetic operations with a clean and user-friendly design.
 The app features a visually appealing display where the current operation is blurred, and the result is shown in a bold, prominent style.
 The app includes a credit line at the bottom that reads "Calc by Aditya Jambale."

 ---